-Just like you, your car requires regular, preventative care to stay healthy.
+Just like you, your car requires regular, preventive care to stay healthy.
 What’s one of the easiest things you can do to ensure your vehicle runs smoothly?
 Having your fluids checked and changed when required.

 Did you know most automotive repair facilities where you have service done will check your vehicle’s fluids between visits for free?
 Do you know how many fluids need to be checked or how often they need to be changed?